bitbender-8/cs-fy-project/README.md

 During development run in the `/frontends/admin` and `/backend` directories run `npm run dev` to run your project

-Before pushing the project always run the following if you made changes to
+Before pushing the project always run the following (in the order shown) if you made changes to

 1. The `/frontends/admin` and `/backend` directories

+   - `npm run format`
+   - `npm run lint` some errors can't be fixed automatically.
+You have to fix those yourself.
    - `npm run build`
-   - `npm run format`
-   - `npm run lint:fix`, some errors can't be fixed automatically you have to fix those yourself.

 2. The `/frontends/mobile` directory